Confused about the $1,390 IRS relief payment in 2025? Here’s the truth about who qualifies, when payments arrive, and how to avoid scams.

 How can I check if my payment is coming?

 You can track your payment using the “Get My Payment” or “Where’s My Refund?” tools on IRS.gov.
-You’ll need your SSN or TIN, your filing status, and some basic details from your 2024 tax return.
+You’ll need your SSN or TIN, filing status, and details from your 2024 tax return.

 Do I need to apply for the relief payment?

-No. If you filed your 2024 tax return and your income meets the criteria, the payment will be deposited automatically.
+No. If you filed your 2024 tax return and meet the income criteria, the payment will be deposited automatically.

 0 Comments